First – Don’t Reuse Passwords

 - Several randomly chosen words.
 Use a dictionary or book opened to random pages to really make it random.
 Throw in a few special characters [!@#$%^&*-_=+<} and DIFFerent CaseS!

 - The first letter(s) of a long phrase.
-For example, ‘Typlyt.Dlaeui,&gan1e6m.’ is pretty secure but you could probably remember to type the first letters of ‘Treat your password like your toothbrush.
-Don’t let anybody else use it, and get a new one every six months.’
+For example, “Typlyt.Dlaeui,&gan1e6m.” is fairly secure.
+However, you could probably remember to type the first letters of a long, memorable phrase like ‘Treat your password like your toothbrush.
+Don’t let anybody else use it, and get a new one every six months.”

 - Password generators.
 2 of our favorites:

-Generista.com creates pronounceable passwords that can be random but easy to remember.
+warpconduit.net/password-generator/ creates pronounceable passwords that can be random but (relatively) easy to remember.

-Dotmaui.com/password-generator has an avoid ambiguous character option that makes passwords easier to read and tell others.
+Dotmaui.com/password-generator with the avoid ambiguous character option checked which makes passwords easier to read and tell others.
+In other words, no guessing if it’s a 1,I, or l.

 Other Password Security Holes

-Don’t email passwords unless you use encrypted email or otherwise protect it from prying.
+Unless you use encrypted email or otherwise protect it from prying.
 Old school dictating over the phone is pretty secure, lastPass premium offers shared options.
-Since many people and websites will email you a password, if you get a password unsecurely change the password right away.
+Since many people and websites will email you a password, if you get a password insecurely change the password right away.
 As for sending passwords to others if you don’t have encrypted email you can use a one time message senders online such as 1ty.me .

 Online Security in General